 b) Select Right Wire

+Choose a filler wire that matches the grade of titanium base metal.
 The filler wire you use must be capable of holding similar-level properties compared to the titanium’s base.
-Depending on the joint combination and properties, the choice of picking up a file wire comes to your preference.

 According to expert welders, the filler metal must decrease yield strength when working with unalloyed titanium.
 As an alternative, you can choose between the classifications of Ti-6A1-4V and Ti-5A1-2.5Sn to enhance the joint’s flexibility.

 When it comes down to Mig welding, using a solid filler metal is ideal.
-For top-quality titanium welding, the technique involves pulsed current is cost-efficient, especially for a titanium plate of 13mm thickness.
+For top-quality titanium welding, the technique involving pulsed current is cost-efficient, especially for a titanium plate of 13mm thickness.

 c) Select Right Shielding Gas